 Get involved in Council’s “Eyes in the Suburbs” promotion which is continuing this financial year.
 Brisbane residents who report certain maintenance issues to Council property will go in the draw to win one of ten $100 monthly cash prizes.
 Last year we had a local winner, so I encourage everyone to report any relevant Council issues to be automatically eligible.
 Entrants must lodge a request with Brisbane City Council for maintenance or repair to Council property - for example, potholes on Council roads, grass cutting on Council land, graffiti on Council property either by phoning 3403 8888, submitting a request online at www.brisbane.qld.gov.au, or sending an MMS/SMS to 0429 234 948.

-A limited number of 40km/hr wheelie bin stickers are available from the Bracken Ridge Ward Office at no cost to residents – they have been funded through the Lord Mayor’s Suburban Initiative Fund.
+A limited number of 40km/hr and 50km/hr wheelie bin stickers are available from the Bracken Ridge Ward Office at no cost to residents – they have been funded through the Lord Mayor’s Suburban Initiative Fund.
 Please come to my office (77 Bracken St, Bracken Ridge) to collect a sticker if you are interested in having one for your wheelie bin.
-These stickers are made of reflective material to be visible at night.
+These stickers are made of reflective material so they are also visible at night.